-Not interested in the common careers that everyone ventures into?
+Are you not interested in the common careers that everyone ventures into?
 Want to be a pioneer in a futuristic field that will have great demand in the future?
 How about becoming a food futurologist?

 Food futurologists must keep themselves updated with current technologies in the food industry.
-For example, mushrooms, seaweed, and algae are the forefront ingredients in food industry and are gaining both popularity and demand.
+For example, mushrooms, seaweed, and algae are the forefront ingredients in the food industry and are gaining both popularity and demand.
 Insect-based protein is another novel food.
 Technologies like genetic modification and gene editing are inevitable in the food industry.
 How will they be deployed and accepted by both the consumers and policymakers?
 Food futurologists will follow these trends and provide their insights to relevant players.

 Artificial technology (AI) is another technology that will change how foods are produced.
 AI will be used in improving food packaging, sorting foods according to grades, managing the entire supply chain, quality control and studying consumer preferences.
 Food futurologists follow all these trends that help them to provide appropriate advice to their clients.

 Food futurologists can also predict what we eat and how our diet will change in the next 10 years.
 This knowledge will help their clients start developing their products for the future to stay in business.